Tf–idf

 In information retrieval, tf–idf (term frequency–inverse document frequency, TF*IDF, TFIDF, TF–IDF, or Tf–idf) is a measure of importance of a word to a document in a collection or corpus, adjusted for the fact that some words appear more frequently in general.
 Like the bag-of-words model, it models a document as a multiset of words, without word order.
 It is a refinement over the simple bag-of-words model, by allowing the weight of words to depend on the rest of the corpus.

 It was often used as a weighting factor in searches of information retrieval, text mining, and user modeling.
 A survey conducted in 2015 showed that 83% of text-based recommender systems in digital libraries used tf–idf.
 Variations of the tf–idf weighting scheme were often used by search engines as a central tool in scoring and ranking a document's relevance given a user query.
-In applied search engine optimization practice, tf–idf is also described as a method for analysing term importance within web pages and supporting semantic SEO techniques.

 One of the simplest ranking functions is computed by summing the tf–idf for each query term; many more sophisticated ranking functions are variants of this simple model.

 Motivations

 Karen Spärck Jones (1972) conceived a statistical interpretation of term-specificity called Inverse Document Frequency (idf), which became a cornerstone of term weighting:

 The specificity of a term can be quantified as an inverse function of the number of documents in which it occurs.

-For example, the df (document frequency) and idf for some words in Shakespeare's 37 plays are as follows:
+For example, the df (document frequency) and idf for some words in Shakespeare's 37 plays might be represented as follows: